 As with CC 2, CC 4 buildings have walls that are of any load-bearing masonry construction, including tilt-up concrete, concrete, hollow concrete block, hollow tile, etc. From this aspect alone, the two buildings are virtually indistinguishable.
 As stated above, it is the flooring and roof that distinguishes CC 4.

 The floors and roof of a CC4 building feature

-- Metal or masonry, floor or roof decks supported by metal frame (rated as non-combustible).
+- Metal or masonry, floor or roof decks supported by a metal frame (rated as non-combustible).

-- Floor or roof assemblies with a fire-resistive rating less than one hour.
+- Floor or roof assemblies with a fire-resistive rating of less than one hour.

 These are the same floor and roof features that we saw in CC 3, Non-Combustible.

 It is easy to incorrectly distinguish between CC 2 and CC 4.
 The most accurate way to ensure you have the correct classification of your risk is to order an inspection by one of WSRB’s experienced Commercial Property Analysts.
 Inspections are included in your subscription and are easily ordered via the member website.

 You may need to make a quick assessment of a building when you’re prospecting a new client.
 There are a few tricks to seeing what’s underneath all that drywall.